MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

 - ``Overlap_D014801_withRDWP.csv``: results of the overlap analysis between target genes and rare disease pathways.

+.. cssclass:: italic

     For more details about these files, see the :doc:`../formats/Output` page.

 Results of overlap analysis with data extracted automatically from databases
 -------------------------------------------------------------------------------